cirosantilli/git-tutorial/index.md

 - length of the content
 - content

-TODO what is the size for the type and length?
+TODO what is the size in bytes for the type and length?

 Git uses 4 types of object on the same content addressable filesystem.